microsoft/triton-shared/README.md

 The resulting `triton-shared` binaries will be placed under `triton/python/build/{current_cmake_version}/third_party/triton_shared`.

 `triton-shared-opt`, located at `triton/python/build/{current_cmake_version}/third_party/triton_shared/tools/triton-shared-opt/triton-shared-opt`, can be used to run analyses and passes exposed by the `triton-shared` project.
-This binary is mainly intended for testing and validation purposes but could potentially be used before sending the IR to another MLIR complier.
+This binary is mainly intended for testing and validation purposes but could potentially be used standalone before sending the IR to another MLIR complier.

 Stand-alone example: